ali5ter/cli_taxo/README.md

 Assuming a taxonomy can be successfully established, it is output in different ways:
 * A simple ASCII tree diagram
-* Comma seperated values for integration with other tools (like d3js)
+* Comma separated values for integration with other tools (like d3js)
-* A very simple, headerless, markdown table (useful for use in wiki's or MD docs)
+* A very simple, header-less, markdown table (useful for use in wiki's or MD docs)
 * A Bash autocompletion script

 **Note: While this script can generate a Bash autocomplete script, it is rudimentary.
 However it can still significantly aid the developer experience of a CLI where tab completion doesn't already exist.**